 Zeyba Rahman is senior program officer for the Building Bridges Program of the Doris Duke Foundation for Islamic Art.
 Rahman joined the Doris Duke Foundation for Islamic Art, an extension of the Doris Duke Charitable Foundation, in 2013 as senior program officer for the Building Bridges Program.
 Rahman manages the Program’s national grant making to support projects that advance relationships, increase understanding between American Muslim and non-Muslim communities.
 Prior to joining the foundation, Rahman led internationally and nationally recognized projects as an artistic director and producer to promote understanding and communal harmony between diverse communities.
 In that capacity, she has served as: director, Asia and North America, Fes Festival of World Sacred Music in Morocco; creative consultant, Public Programs, Metropolitan Museum of Art’s Arab Lands, Turkey, Iran, Central Asia and Later South Asia Galleries; curator, Brooklyn Academy of Music’s Mic Check Hip Hop; senior advisor, Muslim Voices: Arts & Ideas Festival led by Asia Society and Brooklyn Academy of Music in collaboration with more than fifteen leading New York City-based institutional cultural and educational partner; artistic director, Arts Midwest’s Caravanserai: A Place Where Cultures Meet; chief curator, Alliance Francaise’s World Nomads Morocco Festival and project director, Mid Atlantic Arts Foundation’s Global Cultural Connections.
 She is an advisor to Artworks for Freedom, an organization using the arts for strategic communication to fight human trafficking; and serves on the steering committee of the Switzerland-based Aga Khan Trust for Culture’s Music Awards and the nominating committee of the Civitella Foundation in Italy.
 Twice honored by New York City’s government, Rahman is the subject of two television profiles as a global arts leader.

-Gaby Strong joined Margaret A. Cargill Philanthropies in November 2010 as a program officer for the Arts & Cultures domain.
-Strong is primarily responsible for carrying out the grantmaking strategies of the domain’s Native Arts and Cultures program.
+Gaby Strong is an enrolled citizen of the Sisseton-Wahpeton Dakota Oyate.
 She brings over 35 years of experience in the tribal, nonprofit, and philanthropic sectors.
-Her professional work includes serving as technical assistance specialist with Education Development Center, advising tribes, schools, and communities with federal funding streams; serving as tribal administrator for Lower Sioux Indian Community; and as program officer with the Grotto Foundation, where she administered key initiatives, including the Native Language Revitalization Initiative and American Indian Family Empowerment Program.
-Strong has held a variety of elected and appointed positions within the American Indian community, on various boards and service organizations, and at local, county and state levels.
-She also has held adjunct faculty positions at Hamline University and Metro State University.
-Strong is an enrolled tribal member of the Sisseton-Wahpeton Dakota Oyate.
+Her professional work includes serving as a program officer for the Margaret A. Cargill Philanthropies in the Arts & Cultures domain, serving as technical assistance specialist with the Education Development Center, advising tribes, schools, and communities with federal funding streams, serving as tribal administrator for Lower Sioux Indian Community, and as program officer with the Grotto Foundation, where she administered key initiatives, including the Native Language Revitalization Initiative and American Indian Family Empowerment Program.
 Her community and professional experience has centered on Indian education, Indian child welfare, Native history, language and lifeways, leadership, and community development.
 She is committed to perpetuating and sharing Native cultural knowledge, particularly Native songs, dance, and horse traditions.